-What follows is my provisional translation of the Lawḥ-i-Ridvánuʼl-ʻAdl, a Tablet revealed by Baháʼuʼlláh.
+What follows is my provisional translation (in other words, not official or authorized; see here for more) of the Lawḥ-i-Ridvánuʼl-ʻAdl, a Tablet revealed by Baháʼuʼlláh.
 The original Arabic text has been published in Áthár-i-Qalam-i-Aʻlá (133 BE), vol. 4, pp. 245–258.

 Three passages from this Tablet have been translated by Shoghi Effendi.
 To make the very important distinction between his translations and mine, I have colored his in red and mine in black.

 The passage which begins with “Erelong will God make manifest on earth…” can be found in The Promised Day is Come, p.
 74.